 First Weekend in December

 Create lasting memories during a special weekend filled with traditional holiday activities.
-A Small Town Christmas in Banner Elk begins Friday evening with the ceremonial lighting of a 40-foot tree surrounded by carolers, followed by a holiday movie in the Historic Banner Elk School.
+A Small Town Christmas in Banner Elk begins Friday evening with a holiday play performed by Ensemble Stage at the Historic Banner Elk School.

 Saturday’s events begin early in the morning and stretch well into the evening.
 Festivities include: a 5K run, Breakfast with Santa, candy cane hunt, storytelling, ornament making, cookie decorating, Parade of Lights, train rides through luminaries in the park, visits with Santa and a synchronized light show.
 Shopping is available, too, and all activities are within easy walking distance in this one-stoplight resort town in the Blue Ridge Mountains.